This post may contain affiliate links. For more information, please read my disclosure policy.

 In the Ancient Morning Time Plan, kids are introduced to Babel by Lola Ridge, The Egyptian Tomb by William Lisle Bowles, and the Destruction of Sennacherib by Lord Byron among others.

-The morning time plans include Bible verses and prayers!
+The morning time plans even include Bible verses and prayers!

 Kids learn geography.
 They study fun math concepts.
 And there’s even excellent children’s literature to read aloud.